A Survey of Data Agents: Emerging Paradigm or Overstated Hype?

-\ptitle{Contextualized Diagnosis Knowledge.} Some approaches further integrate evolving structured diagnosis knowledge graphs, which accumulate experiences and memory over time.
-Data agents retrieve relevant subgraphs or identify missing connections (paths) to provide concrete, contextualized knowledge, enabling more informed and precise diagnosis.
-For instance, DBAIOps~\cite{zhou2025dbaiops} builds a heterogeneous graph to represent diagnostic experience and employs an automatic graph evolution mechanism to explore relevant paths and detect potential gaps (\ie missing connections) within the graph.
+\ptitle{Contextualized Diagnosis Knowledge.} Some approaches further integrate evolving structured diagnosis knowledge graphs to accumulate experiences and memory over time.
+Data agents retrieve relevant subgraphs or identify missing connections to provide concrete, contextualized knowledge, enabling more informed diagnosis.
+DBAIOps~\cite{zhou2025dbaiops} builds a heterogeneous graph of diagnostic experience and employs an automatic graph evolution mechanism to explore relevant paths and detect potential gaps (\ie missing connections).
 This structured knowledge supports root cause identification and the generation of comprehensive diagnostic reports.

 \ptitle{Limitations.} While collecting evidence and localizing issues through database interactions and knowledge graphs significantly enhance performance and autonomy in anomaly diagnosis and resolution, these methods remain constrained by their reliance on structured diagnostic paths, human-defined worker agents, and predefined collaboration mechanisms.
 Consequently, they are unable to autonomously design diagnostic mechanisms to proactively address emerging anomalies and coordinate with tasks such as configuration tuning and query optimization, hindering the achievement of more efficient and robust data management.